splunk/public-o11y-docs/gdi/get-data-in/integrations.rst

 Google Cloud Platform services
 -----------------------------------------------

-To learn about GCP and Splunk Observability Cloud, read the following:
+To learn about GCP and Splunk Observability Cloud, read :ref:`get-started-gcp`.

-* :ref:`get-started-gcp`
-* :ref:`gcp-metrics`
-* :ref:`gcp-logs`
-* :ref:`infrastructure-gcp`

-Observability Cloud supports certain services by default, but you can add any other GCP service you need to monitor, as explained in :ref:`step 8 of Start the integration <gcp-three>`.
+Splunk Observability Cloud supports certain services by default, but you can add any other GCP service you need to monitor.
+See :ref:`Start the integration <gcp-three>`.

-The following GCP services send metrics to Infrastructure Monitoring out-of-the-box:
+You can collect data from the following GCP services out-of-the-box:

 .. list-table::
   :header-rows: 1